-We extend an open invitation to you to drop-in often for informal visits or to visit your children/youth anytime.
+Open Door Policy: We extend an open invitation to visit the CYSS as often as you like for informal visits or to visit your children/youth anytime.
 This will give us the opportunity to become acquainted with you and enable us to provide optimal learning experiences for your children/youth.